 Process for Swearing in as a Notary Public

-When you are ready to be sworn in as a notary public, bring your bond and photo ID to the Recorder of Deeds Office.
+When you are ready to be sworn in as a notary public, bring your bond, power of attorney and photo ID to the Recorder of Deeds Office.
 You can come any time between 8:30 a.m. and 3:30 p.m., Monday through Friday.
 You will be sworn in and your bond will be recorded.
-The fee for this is $40.50.
+The fee for this is $38.50 (effective October 26, 2017 under the Pennsylvania Revised Uniform Law on Notarial Acts).
 We accept cash, checks, Visa, MasterCard, Discover, and American Express.
 All checks must be made payable to the Montgomery County Recorder of Deeds.

 Then, visit the Prothonotary's Office in the Courthouse to have your signature registered.
-The fee is $3.25.
-The Prothonotary's Office accepts cash.
+The fee is $3.50.
+The Prothonotary's Office accepts cash only.

 Should you have questions regarding this process, please feel free to contact the Recorder of Deeds Office at 610-278-3289.